Do you find inspiration in the written word? Then focus your aspirations on a life in letters.

 Whether you dream of a literary, journalistic, or scholarly career, the Writing and Literature program is committed to realizing your potential as a confident writer and reader.
 Our faculty of published writers and accomplished scholars will guide the way, sharing the joy of great literature and nurturing the gift of your own writer’s voice.

 The Writing and Literature program is divided into general and curriculum requirements.
-Students take 42 to 44 credits in liberal arts courses to fulfill the program’s general requirements; in addition, students take 18 credits in writing, journalism, ethnic literature or women writers, and communications and theatre arts to fulfill the program’s curriculum requirements.
+Students take 42 to 44 credits in liberal arts courses to fulfill the program’s general requirements; in addition, students take 18 credits in writing, journalism, transnational and multi-ethnic literature or women writers, and communications and theatre arts to fulfill the program’s curriculum requirements.

-Writing and Literature students publish their work in student literary publications: a monthly web-based magazine and an annual print journal called Poetry…Mostly.
+Writing and Literature students publish their work in student literary publications.
 Talks by visiting writers will enhance your studies.

 Students who successfully complete the program earn an associate in arts (AA) degree and are prepared for a career or further education at a four-year college.
 BMCC has articulation agreements with several four year colleges to allow you to seamlessly continue your education there.

 - Introduction to Literary Studies is an inquiry into what it means to study literature, involving close reading, critical and creative analysis of a wide variety of prose fiction, drama, and poetry, and informed by an introduction to some of theoretical issues currently invigorating literary studies.
 In addition to works of literature, students will read critical and theoretical works.
 This course combines a study of literature with continued training in clear and effective expression.
 It is designed for prospective Writing and Literature majors and other interested students.

 Prerequisite: ENG 101 or 121